 Proving a Driver was Distracted

 Proving a driver was distracted can be more difficult than you might think, especially because drivers generally will not openly admit they were texting or looking away from the road.
-Instead, at The Law Firm of David C. Chavez, we will conduct an extensive investigation to gather evidence to prove the driver’s negligence.
+Instead, at David C. Chavez Law Firm, we will conduct an extensive investigation to gather evidence to prove the driver’s negligence.
 Evidence of distraction may include:

 ● Witness reports